Is disability the same as Social Security?

 Get a long term disability insurance quote

-Like other forms of disability insurance – also known as disability income insurance – it can give you income to live on if you become disabled.
+Like other forms of disability insurance – also known as disability income insurance – it can give you income to live on if you become disabled due to injury or illness.
 But there’s a lot of confusion about SSDI and other kinds of disability benefits.
-This article can help by answering three key questions:
+This article can help by answering key questions:

 How does SSDI compare to other types of disability insurance?